 If you have a student savings account, you can use the money in that to invest.

 If you don’t have a student savings account, but want to be able to take advantage of the tax benefits for retirement accounts that students often qualify for, look into establishing one.

 Funds from your state’s 529 College Savings Plan can only be used to pay for qualifying expenses related to post-secondary education, so it is not possible to withdraw funds invested or accrued through this plan without penalty once these funds are enrolled in school online degree programs at any accredited institution.
 However, when it comes time for college graduation ceremonies and commencement exercises near the end of the academic year, parents with a child under their legal guardianship may convert these unallocated 52k9 funds into another 529 plan for use by the parent’s college student.

 Another thing you can do, is you can apply for different student grants, bursaries and loans – even if you don’t need the money.

 Then you can use the loans to pay for your school, while investing your cash.

 What is a best book for beginner stock trading?

-That said, with all of the time responsibilities that college students face, having to be on their computer all day in order to day trade may not be the best option for them.
+With all of the time obligations college students face, being on their computer all day just to day trade may not be ideal for them.

 Here are a few other tips to keep in mind as a Beginner